tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Early Data Indication

-In cases where TLS clients have previously interacted with the server and the server has supplied a server configuration, the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
+In cases where TLS clients have previously interacted with the server and the server has supplied a ServerConfiguration {{server-configuration}}, the client can send application data and its Certificate/CertificateVerify messages (if client authentication is required).
 If the client opts to do so, it MUST supply an Early Data Indication